State capture and serious organised crime in South Africa: The case of the South African Revenue Service

 Contact: z.ismail@bham.ac.uk

 Zenobia Ismail has several years of experience in quantitative and qualitative research.
 At the GSDRC she has written extensively on youth employment as well as many other areas of international development.
-She has been involved in impact evaluations in South Africa and public opinion research a several other African countries including Zambia, Zimbabwe, Namibia, Mozambique and Malawi.
-Before this she was a researcher at the Centre for Social Development in Africa at the University of Johannesburg.
+She has been involved in impact evaluations in South Africa and public opinion research in several African countries including Zambia, Zimbabwe, Namibia, Mozambique and Malawi.
+Before this, she was a researcher at the Centre for Social Development in Africa at the University of Johannesburg.
 She worked on research projects relating to disability, cash transfers and voting behaviour.

 Robin Richards